 The much-needed funding for the ICT infrastructure refresh impacts on the core communications function of the GCIS, which is technology driven in most aspects.
-The technology refresh of the media briefing facilities, the Ronnie Mamoepa Press Room (Pretoria), Imbizo Media Centre (Cape Town) and the GCIS Auditorium has stalled due to the lack of funding.
+The technology refresh of the media briefing facilities, the Ronnie Mamoepa Press Room (Pretoria) and Imbizo Media Centre (Cape Town) and the GCIS Auditorium has stalled due to the lack of funding.

 The Directorate: Legal Services in the GCIS was established in the 2021/22 financial year.
-Prior to this, the department had used the services of its sister department (GCIS and the then Department of Communications were under a single Ministry in The Presidencyprior to NMOG 2019) on a secondment basis.
+Prior to this, the department had used the services of its sister department (GCIS together with DTPS was under a single Ministry prior to NMOG 2019) on a secondment basis.
 The directorate exists to render support services in respect of legal matters.
 Since its creation, the unit has been challenged with human capacity and budget constraints which negatively impacts the legal compliance function.